Click the following questions to view our answers.

 Is there an entrance test required?

-All students entering the 9th grade are required to take the HSPT exam (Archdiocesan Catholic School Entrance Exam).
+All students entering the Grade 9 are required to take the HSPT exam (Archdiocesan Catholic School Entrance Exam).
 Using the results of this exam, students will be considered for a Merit Scholarship.
 This exam is given at many locations throughout the Archdiocese, including our school.
 The fee is $30.00.
-Students entering grades 7 or 8 are required to take the ISEE.
+Students entering Grades 7 or 8 are required to take the ISEE.

 What are the school hours?